What Are The Differences Between B2B and B2C?

 B2B marketing and lead generation focuses on building personal relationships that drive long-term business.
 So relationship building in B2B marketing, especially during the buying cycle, is crucial.

-According to G2Crowd, 94% of customers read online reviews.
-With the majority of customers reading reviews, a negative review can be devastating.
-However, 72% of B2B buyers say negative reviews give depth and insight into a product.
+94% of customers read online reviews, according to G2Crowd.
+Considering that the majority of customers read reviews, a bad review can be extremely damaging.
+Negative reviews, according to 72% of B2B buyers, however, provide depth and insight into a product.

 B2C: Establish transactional relationships

-A popular tactic that has shown to be useful for B2C review collection is through store credit or personalized discount codes through email marketing or remarketing.
+Through email marketing or remarketing, a common strategy that has proven to be effective for B2C review collection is the use of store credit or personalized discount codes.

-After a customer makes a purchase or receives their product, they would receive an email or a pop-up that asked them about their experience.
-The main tagline here would be something such as, “Give us your feedback and receive 20% off next purchase!”
+A customer would get an email or a pop-up asking about their experience after making a purchase or receiving their product.
+The main tagline would be, "Give us your feedback and receive 20% off next purchase!"

 2. Branding